Aftaab99/Context-based-QnA-system/README.md

 # Context based Question and Answering system

-A context based question answering system using a end to end memory network.
+A context based question answering system using Infersent and cosine similarity for Attention.

-Please place all html/js files inside the templates folder and all css/scss or image files in the static folder.